Pori (film): Plot

-Hari (Jiiva) is an unemployed youth who runs a pavement book shop in Tripiclane area.
-His father (Nagesh), an upright retired schoolteacher, buys him a shop in a building with his PF money.
-He names it "Periyar Bookshop" and runs it with his friends (Karunas and Ganeshkar).
-Meanwhile, he constantly bumps into a TV reporter Pooja (Pooja), and a love-hate relationship happens.
-One day, a Malaysian-based businessman named Mahadevan (Seeman) comes and evicts Hari from the shop, claiming that it belongs to him.
+Hari is an unemployed youth who runs a pavement book shop in Tripiclane area.
+His father, an upright retired schoolteacher, buys him a shop in a building with his PF money.
+He names it "Periyar Bookshop" and runs it with his two friends.
+Meanwhile, he constantly bumps into a TV reporter Pooja, and a love-hate relationship happens.
+One day, a Malaysian-based businessman named Mahadevan comes and evicts Hari from the shop, claiming that it belongs to him.
 Hari now discovers that his father was cheated by a land mafia gang which specializes in forged documents and is hand-in-glove with revenue officials.
 He decides to take the gauntlet and unveil the evil forces behind the property grabbers.
-Soon, he discovers that Nama Shivayam (Sampath Raj), Vinayagam real estates owner, is the brains behind the entire operation.
+Soon, he discovers that Nama Shivayam, Vinayagam real estates owner, is the brains behind the entire operation.
 How Hari becomes a one-man army and brings Nama Shivayam to justice forms the rest of the story.